SKarboy410/SKarboy410/README.md

 ---
 ### Projects:

-- Currently trying to implement the fancy functions that the arduino provides to you in baremetal C.
+- Currently making a SumoBot using an Arduino Uno and baremetal C

 ---